1.3 Invest in infrastructure to minimize wastewater spills, emergency releases, and overflows

 Status

-Capacity, Management, Operation, and Maintenance (CMOM) program development in progress.
+- Capacity, Management, Operation, and Maintenance (CMOM) program implementation in progress

 Performance Measure

-Reduced spills, releases, and overflows as documented by FDEP incident reports
+Reduced number and volume of spills, releases, and overflows as documented by FDEP incident reports

 Experts or Leads